intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Optimization/training.md

         When distributed is False the total batch size is batch_per_thread * numOfCores.
 * `zero_based_label`: Boolean.
 Whether result labels start from 0.
                       Default is True.
 If False, result labels start from 1.

+## **Visualization**

+Analytics-zoo use tensorbroad-compatible tevent file to store the training and validation metrics.
+Then user could use tensorboard to visualize the training, or use analytics-zoo build-in API to read the metrics.